abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in medical treatment/Project01_Estimate_TreatmentEffect_Tree_Based_model/README.md

+## Dataset :

+- we'll be examining data from an RCT, measuring the effect of a particular drug combination on colon cancer.
+Specifically, we'll be looking the effect of Levamisole and Fluorouracil on patients who have had surgery to remove their colon cancer.
+After surgery, the curability of the patient depends on the remaining residual cancer.
+In this study, it was found that this particular drug combination had a clear beneficial effect, when compared with Chemotherapy.

+- sex (binary): 1 if Male, 0 otherwise
+- age (int): age of patient at start of the study
+- obstruct (binary): obstruction of colon by tumor
+- perfor (binary): perforation of colon
+- adhere (binary): adherence to nearby organs
+- nodes (int): number of lymphnodes with detectable cancer
+- node4 (binary): more than 4 positive lymph nodes
+- outcome (binary): 1 if died within 5 years
+- TRTMT (binary): treated with levamisole + fluoroucil
+- differ (one-hot): differentiation of tumor
+- extent (one-hot): extent of local spread

+- pay attention to the TRTMT and outcome columns.
+Our primary endpoint for our analysis will be the 5-year survival rate, which is captured in the outcome variable.

+## Some statistics :

+### Proportion Treated:

+ptreatment=ntreatment/n is 49.99 %

+- ntreatment  is the number of patients where TRTMT = True
+- n  is the total number of patients.

+## The probability of dying for patients who received the treatment is:

+p(treatment, death)=n(treatment,death)/ ntreatment  = 37 %

+- n(treatment,death)  is the number of patients who received the treatment and died.
+- ntreatment  is the number of patients who received treatment.

+##The probability of dying for patients in the control group (who did not received treatment) is:

+p(control, death)=n(control,death)/(ncontrol) = 48 %

+- n(control,death)  is the number of patients in the control group (did not receive the treatment) who died.
+- ncontrol  is the number of patients in the control group (did not receive treatment).

 # Absolute risk reduction:
 - Let's say a doctor is trying out a new treatment and wants to see how effective the treatment is going to be for reducing heart attack